cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

     export TF_VAR_terraform_firestore_create=true
     ```

-4. Alternatively, If you want to store the state in Cloud Spanner and you don't have
+4. Alternatively, if you want to store the state in Cloud Spanner and you don't
-    a Spanner instance yet for that, then set the following variable so that Terraform
+    have a Spanner instance yet for that, then set the following variable so that
-    creates an instance for you named `autoscale-test-state`:
+    Terraform creates an instance for you named `autoscale-test-state`.

     ```sh
     export TF_VAR_terraform_spanner_state=true